gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 # How you can contribute

-And here are a few of the many issues we created in the [Documentation Project](https://github.com/gatsbyjs/gatsby/projects/3) as a result of what we learned in the workshops; contributions welcome!
+If you'd like to contribute to making workshops and tutorials more awesome, here are a few of the many issues we created in the [Documentation Project](https://github.com/gatsbyjs/gatsby/projects/3) as a result of what we learned in the workshops; contributions welcome!
 (Note: we used the main [tutorials](/tutorial/) in the workshops, so edits and improvements to the tutorials also improve the workshop)

 * *Good first issue*: [Emphasize file names](https://github.com/gatsbyjs/gatsby/issues/5608) with (bold, italics, headers, or some other way) when people copy and paste code, because it’s easy to miss _where_ you’re supposed to paste it with the current format
 * *Good first issue*: Make it clear in tutorial part 0 and workshops that all instructions are built assuming that you have installed [VS Code and Prettier](https://github.com/gatsbyjs/gatsby/issues/5610) because those work well with React